skovhus/skovhus.dev/content/posts/joining-linear.md

 ### Where it all started

 Let’s rewind to the beginning.
 Childhood memories of bulky monitors.
 The hum of dial-up modems filled the room, orchestrating a symphony to push us into an online world.
-A magical world of connectivity, community, knowledge, and a canvas that allowed us to build yet another Red Hot Chili Peppers fan page on GeoCitities.
+A magical world of connectivity, community, knowledge, and a canvas that allowed us to build yet another Red Hot Chili Peppers fan page on GeoCities.
 I wanted to build experiences using software.

 I later found my happy place working with really talented and passionate people in smaller settings and start-ups.
 I worked in various roles from backend, frontend, mobile, and leadership in companies like Issuu, Leo Innovation Labs, Electricity Maps and Pleo.